d-krupke/cpsat-primer/README.md

 address them.
 A key obstacle in solving NP-hard problems is the variability in solver performance across different instances.
 For instance, a solver might easily handle a large instance but struggle with a smaller one, and vice versa.
-Consequently, it's crucial to ensure that your benchmark encompasses a representative variety of instances.
+Consequently, it is crucial to ensure that your benchmark encompasses a representative variety of instances.
 This diversity is vital for drawing meaningful conclusions, such as the maximum size of a TSP instance that can be solved or the most effective solver to use.